RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Nemeth v Bayswater Road Pty Ltd [1988] 2 Qd R 406
 - PAROL EVIDENCE RULE:Summarised
   - Masterton Homes Pty Ltd v Palm Assets Pty Ltd (2009) 261 ALR 382
-    - ‘The principles that are applicable in deciding whether an agreement that parties have entered is one that is wholly in writing, or partly written and partly oral, include the following: ...
+    - 'The principles that are applicable in deciding whether an agreement that parties have entered is one that is wholly in writing, or partly written and partly oral, include the following: ...
 401 [90] (Campbell JA)
-      - ‘(1) When there is a document that on its face appears to be a complete contract, that provides an evidentiary basis for inferring that the document contains the whole of the express contractual terms that bind the parties: ...’
+      - '(1) When there is a document that on its face appears to be a complete contract, that provides an evidentiary basis for inferring that the document contains the whole of the express contractual terms that bind the parties: ...'
 401 [90] (Campbell JA)
-      - ‘(2) It is open to a party to prove that, even though there is a document that on its face appears to be a complete contract, the parties have agreed orally on terms additional to those contained in the writing: …
+      - '(2) It is open to a party to prove that, even though there is a document that on its face appears to be a complete contract, the parties have agreed orally on terms additional to those contained in the writing: …
-        - Conversely, it is open to a party to prove that the parties have orally agreed that a document should contain the whole of the terms agreed between them: ...’
+        - Conversely, it is open to a party to prove that the parties have orally agreed that a document should contain the whole of the terms agreed between them: ...'
 401 [90] (Campbell JA)
-      - ‘(3) The parol evidence rule applies only to contracts that are wholly in writing, and thus has no scope to operate until it has first been ascertained that the contract is wholly in writing: ...’
+      - '(3) The parol evidence rule applies only to contracts that are wholly in writing, and thus has no scope to operate until it has first been ascertained that the contract is wholly in writing: ...'
 402 [90] (Campbell JA)
-      - ‘(4) Where a contract is partly written and partly oral, the terms of the contract are to be ascertained from the whole of the circumstances as a matter of fact: ...’
+      - '(4) Where a contract is partly written and partly oral, the terms of the contract are to be ascertained from the whole of the circumstances as a matter of fact: ...'
-      - ‘(5) In determining what are the terms of a contract that is partly written and partly oral, surrounding circumstances may be used as an aid to finding what the terms of the contract are:
+      - '(5) In determining what are the terms of a contract that is partly written and partly oral, surrounding circumstances may be used as an aid to finding what the terms of the contract are:
         - ...
 If it is possible to make a finding about what were the words the parties said to each other, the meaning of those words is ascertained in the light of the surrounding circumstances: ...
-If it is not possible to make a finding about the particular words that were used (as sometimes happens when a contract is partly written, partly oral and partly inferred from conduct) the surrounding circumstances can be looked at to find what in substance the parties agreed:’
+If it is not possible to make a finding about the particular words that were used (as sometimes happens when a contract is partly written, partly oral and partly inferred from conduct) the surrounding circumstances can be looked at to find what in substance the parties agreed:'
         - Parol evidence rule chart summary
-      - ‘(6) A quite separate type of contractual arrangement to a contract that is partly written and partly oral is where there is a contract wholly in writing and an oral collateral contract: ...’
+      - '(6) A quite separate type of contractual arrangement to a contract that is partly written and partly oral is where there is a contract wholly in writing and an oral collateral contract: ...'
   - Exceptions
     - Estoppel
       - Prevents detrimental reliance